janeplease/wordle-soln/README.md

 I coded a solution to solve the Wordle puzzle because I thought it would be a fun problem to solve.

+Future plans to make a user-friendly web application to take in user input.

 <h3>How to use it: </h3>

 Currently works only on command line.